Madrid Protocol - Procedure after Registration

 Those having an 18 month time limit include:

-Australia, China, European Union Intellectual Property Office, Denmark, Estonia, Eire, Finland, Greece, Iceland, Italy, Japan, Lithuania, Norway, Poland, Singapore, South Korea, Sweden, Switzerland, Slovakia, Turkey and the United States.
+Australia, Canada, China, European Union Intellectual Property Office, Denmark, Estonia, Eire, Finland, Greece, Iceland, India, Italy, Japan, Lithuania, Mexico, New Zealand, Norway, Poland, Singapore, South Korea, Sweden, Switzerland, Slovakia, Turkey and the United States.

 The international registration or subsequent designation(s) will be advertised in the WIPO Gazette of International Marks which is published electronically on WIPO’s website; we will send you a copy of the advertisement.

-The European Union Intellectual Property Office (EUIPO)2 treats these somewhat differently to directly filed applications; please see our separate information sheet for details.
+The European Union Intellectual Property Office (EUIPO)1 treats these somewhat differently to directly filed EUTM2 applications; please see our separate information sheet for details.

 Some designated offices (including the EUIPO) will sometimes write directly to the applicant on matters that are advisory (for example reporting publication of the designation) and which consequently do not require a response.
 Please forward us copies of such letters in order that we can monitor progress of the designation; there is not a mechanism for us to be sent them directly.

 It is usually possible to add additional designations to an existing international registration, though these designations will have a later date than the original date of the international registration.
 For example it may be that a country/region was not a member of the Madrid Protocol at the time the original application was made and so it is decided to add it once it has joined.
 Or it might be that the existing designation in a given country did not cover all the goods/services in the International Registration and it is wished to extend the coverage.

 Some countries additionally issue registration certificates, or will do so on request though in the latter case, that will incur a charge.
 Obtaining national registration certificates for China is strongly recommended, as they are required for enforcement purposes.